Jummy-gold/Incubator-Hub-Capstone-Project-Sales-Data/README.md

-# Little-beginings...
+# Capstone Sales Data
-This is where I decided to start my experiences with the Tech world through LITA
+An Analysis of Capstone Project Sales Data

 ## Title: SALES DATA ANALYSIS##

+## PROJECT OVERVIEW.
-INTRODUCTION.
-This repository contains sales data for a clothing company, providing valuable insights into customer purchasing behaviour and market trends.
+This repository contains the Analysis of Capstone sales data, providing valuable insights into customer purchasing behaviour and market trends with keen attention to the products with the highest performance.

 [DATA OVERVIEW] (data overview)